flq/flq.github.io/_posts/2008-1-30-The-no-frills-bare-bones-example-to-Duplex-WCF.md

 ---
 title: "The no frills, bare-bones example to Duplex WCF"
 layout: post
-tags: download dotnet TrivadisContent WCF
+tags: [download, dotnet, TrivadisContent, WCF]
 date: 2008-01-30 15:51:35
 redirect_from: /go/113/
 ---